Updated June 22, 2016

 - Improve drainage and coat the foundation and tiles with a sealant.
 Our cabina was at the bottom of a hill, so when heavy rains would fall, water would seep in through the foundation.
 The property manager here at the cabinas improved the drainage and applied a sealant to both the outside and inside of the back of our cabina where we were having the problem.
 Since then, no water seepage and a drier cabina.

 - Increase air flow.
 We keep our doors and windows open most of the day for good cross-ventilation (and because we like it!)
+Of course, once the rain starts coming down heavy or the fog starts to roll in, it’s time to close the windows to keep additional moisture from coming in the house.
 You can also run fans to increase air flow.
 We benefit by the smart design of the folks who built our rental house — they even thought of windows or other openings in the closets to increase air flow!

 - Buy anti-mildew mattress and pillow covers.
 This was important for us because we were both breaking out in hives due to mildew when we lived at 4,000 ft. elevation.
 I found a great source online at National Allergy Supply.